Pass136/Accurate-User-Database-and-Training-Resource-Optimization/Training_Disposals.md

 ### Preprocessing

- We performed data preprocessing for the Training_Disposals dataset in the following steps:
+ We performed data preprocessing in the following steps:

  #### Training Disposals